Skip to main content

 🔎 Verify bouncer configuration has correct API URL and key

-For Blocklist-as-a-Service (BLaaS) connectivity, verify the bouncer configuration has proper API URL and key:
+For Blocklist-as-a-Service (BLaaS) connectivity, verify that the bouncer configuration has the correct API URL and key:

 1. api_url: Must point to your BLaaS endpoint (e.g., https://admin.api.crowdsec.net/v1/decisions/stream)

-2. api_key: Your BLaaS API key (Found in the Console in your Blocklist integration section, on creation or on "Refresh Credentials")
+2. api_key: Your BLaaS API key (found in Console, in your Blocklist integration section, at creation or via "Refresh Credentials")

 Property names and configuration file locations vary by bouncer type.
 Check your remediation component documentation for specifics.